jharlow/www/README.md

 ## Features built on top of Hylia

+- 🎺 Celebrate accomplishments with custom page and homepage preview
 - ⚗️ Generates post patterns based on a SHA of each post
 - 📷 Social image thumbnails for posts
 - 📔 Footnote support in Markdown